-Research in the Raj Group takes place at the interface between the fields of organic synthesis, bioorganic chemistry, and catalysis.
+Research in the Raj Group takes place at the interface between organic synthesis and bioorganic chemistry.
 We are interested in utilizing organic chemistry tools to solve problems in the field of biology.
-Our focus is the development of new chemical reactions, catalysis, and ligation methodologies for the synthesis of biological molecules.
+Our focus is the development of new chemical reactions and ligation methodologies for biological molecules.

 Lysine methylation is one of the most important post-translational modifications (PTMs) of proteins as it regulates various biological processes including cell growth, division, gene expression and DNA/RNA binding.
 Due to lysine’s unique structure, it has the ability to undergo mono-, di-, and tri-methylation, and different degrees of methylation result in different functions and locations within a cell.
 Disregulation in lysine methylation leads to variety of diseases.
 There is great interest in delineating the global role of methylated lysine PTMs in diseases.
 We estimate that the size of the lysine methyl proteome is significantly larger than what is currently known.
 Therefore, it is important to discover complete sites of lysine methyl proteome and associated PPIs to fully understand their functions.
 Our group has developed different chemical reactions to profile the different states of lysine methylation.